kingluddite/reactsensei.com/src/posts/git.md

+---
+slug: "/git"
+date: "2019-03-16"
+title: "Git"
+---
 # GIT

 ## Useful GIT commands

 ## How to start using git
-* aka How to initialize a git repo (aka repository) locally
+* Use this to initialize a git repo (aka repository) locally
-* How to you get get to start "watching" your folder?
+* After you use this command Git can start "watching" your folder?
-* When you start a project you create a folder and if you want to starting using `git` for **version control** of your project (aka "watching your folder for all changes", just use `init`

 ```
 $ git init
 ```

-### Undo last commit
+### How do I undo the last commit?
 ```
 $ git reset HEAD~
 ```